William Manley: Later career

-When the Franco-Prussian War broke out in 1870 he proceeded with the British Ambulance Corps, and was attached to the 22nd division of the Prussian Army.
-He was present for several battles, and received several decorations including the Iron Cross (second class) on the recommendation of the German Crown Prince:
+When the Franco-Prussian War broke out in 1870, Manley proceeded with the British Ambulance Corps and was attached to the 22nd division of the Prussian Army.
+He was present for several battles and received a number of decorations including the Iron Cross (second class) on the recommendation of the German Crown Prince:

 For services with the British Ambulance Corps caring for the wounded of the 22nd Division in the actions of Chateau-neuf and Bretoncelle, on 18th and 21st December 1870, and the battles of Orleans and Cravant, on 10th December 1870.

 In 1878–79 he served with the Quetta Field force in the Second Anglo-Afghan War, and in 1882 he was in Egypt for the Anglo-Egyptian War as Principal Medical officer of the Second Division under Sir Edward Hamley and was present at the Battle of Tel el-Kebir.
 After this war he was promoted to Deputy Surgeon-General.